ashraful2871/Mobile-FS/README.md

 ---

-This README provides a **clear, structured, and professional** overview of the **Mobile Financial Service (MFS) application**.
-Let me know if you'd like to modify anything! 🚀
+This README now properly reflects the **combined frontend & backend repository** structure and provides a **clear installation guide, API reference, and project overview**.
+Let me know if you need any modifications! 🚀